How to Host a Hybrid Conference or Event

 Speaking to both an in person and virtual audience is quite a departure for many speakers.

-For example, if you’re using multiple cameras to stream a speaker’s talk, make sure the speaker knows the position of these cameras so that he doesn’t accidentally walk out of shot etc.
+For example, if you’re using multiple cameras to stream a speaker’s talk, make sure the speaker knows the position of these cameras so that they don't accidentally walk out of shot or face away from camera too often.
+You should also encourage speakers to ‘break the fourth wall’ so to speak, by communicating directly with the online audience to help virtual audiences stay engaged.

 13. Test run your event

-The worst case scenario is that your virtual audience is completely locked out of participation in part or all of your event.
+When you’re running a hybrid event, the last thing you need are technical issues.
+Best case, you have some issues with buffering or load times; but in the worst case scenario is that your virtual audience could be completely locked out of participation in part or all of your event.
+So, test run your event in advance!

 At least a few days before (if not longer), get together with your fellow event organisers and walk through each aspect of your event - from both an in person and virtual attendee perspective.